 Source: (Fatawa Ibn Taymiyyah (Matabi al-Riyad, 1st edition, 12:83-873,83-85)

-To support the position that the Qur’an is the uncreated and eternal words of Allah would annihilate a key tenet of Sunni creed.
+To support the position that the Qur’an is the uncreated and eternal words of Allah as understood by Imam Ahmad would abosolutely annihilate a key tenet of Sunni creed.

 What position is this you may ask?

-Answer: The position that Allah (swt) created all things.
+Answer: It would destroy Tawhid as well as the position that Allah (swt) created all things.

 For example, look at this verse of the Qur’an and think of the theological implications.